 I am not sure what the pre-Columbian people thought of the rock, but I think it makes for a great stop if you are in the area and makes a great photo op.
 If you want to make a nice picnic lunch stop, there are some seaside picnic tables that you can use.

 If you are interested in the archaeology of the area, you can make a stop in the Museo de Arte e Historia de Dorado, just off of the Dorado town plaza (a few doors down from the church).

 An archaeological dig was conducted in the area surrounding the Ojo de Buey in 1984.
 The museum houses the collection of items recovered during that dig, which includes pottery fragments, bone, tools, and jewelry fragments, as well as the skeletal remains of "La India", a young female who died during the Early Ostionoid (Pre-Taino, AD 600 – 1200) period.

 The museum is open Monday to Saturday from 9am to 3:30pm.

 Once in the Dorado area, take Road 693 to Road 698 to Calle 13.
 Continue to the end of the road, where you’ll see an archway with the beach beyond.
 You can park by the arch and walk the rest of the way.
 Walk down the beach (around the little bay) and follow the trail up and to the left.
 If you’re feeling adventurous, you can drive through the arch, onto the beach and as far as you feel comfortable driving in the sand.
 There is a small blacktop parking area at about the ½-way point.
 Once you walk to up the short trail, you’ll see the ox rock down closer to the water.
+The rocks are sharp, so wear appropriate shoes.
 The picnic tables are down the trail near the ox head.

 It takes about 45 minutes to drive to Dorado from the San Juan area.